spacetelescope/specviz/docs/developer.rst

 |Workspace| objects also contain the methods for providing the Qt dialogs for loading
-data (:func:`~specviz.widgets.workspace.Workspace.load_data`) using the ` objectspecutils` IO infrastructure, as well as exporting data (:func:`~specviz.widgets.workspace.Workspace._on_export_data`), and deleting data items (:func:`~specviz.widgets.workspace.Workspace._on_delete_data`).
+data (:func:`~specviz.widgets.workspace.Workspace.load_data`) using the `specutils` IO infrastructure, as well as exporting data (:func:`~specviz.widgets.workspace.Workspace._on_export_data`), and deleting data items (:func:`~specviz.widgets.workspace.Workspace._on_delete_data`).